Local DNS Mapping

 use-local-host-item-for-proxy=true

-By default, the DNS resolve always happens on the remote proxy server since Surge always sends proxy requests with domains.
+By default, DNS resolution happens on the remote proxy server because Surge sends proxy requests with domains.

 After enabling this option, for the requests that match a local DNS mapping record, Surge sends proxy requests with the local IP addresses instead of the original domains.